What is an AIM ISA portfolio?

 Before transferring you should double check what fees you might incur.
 There are normally no transfer-in fees, but your existing provider(s) may charge transfer-out fees.
 Moreover, you will be out of the market whilst the transfer takes place so your funds will not be affected by any rises or falls in the period.

 You can transfer any type of ISA, but please remember AIM ISAs are for experienced investors only.
 They could be more risky and illiquid than other types of ISA.
+Before transferring please make sure you are comfortable with the risks.

 Could I take an income?

-As you would expect from an ISA, you can take money out – even liquidate the whole portfolio.
+You can take money out – even liquidate the whole portfolio.

 Most providers will facilitate withdrawals.
 It could be a one-off or regular withdrawals.
 Any withdrawals are tax free.

-It’s important to note though any withdrawals will reduce the amount you can expect to become IHT free.
+It’s important to note any withdrawals will reduce the amount you can expect to become IHT free.
 Moreover, the amount you withdraw will be part of your taxable estate again, unless you spend it.
 Lastly, after you withdraw money from an AIM ISA, you can only put it back in up to the unused amount of your current ISA allowance.
 This means you may lose the tax benefits on the amounts withdrawn from your ISA.

 Please remember tax benefits depend on circumstances and tax rules can change.